-If you’re aged 16-24 and identify as queer, trans, non-binary, two-spirit, and/or questioning, please join us for this free, weekly drop-in group.
+If you’re aged 16-24 and identify as queer, trans, non-binary, two-spirit, and/or questioning, you are welcome to join us for this free weekly group.
 You’ll connect with other North Shore and Metro Vancouver youth in discussions led by an experienced master’s level counsellor.
 Share your experiences, ask questions, and explore your identity among people who are here to support you.
-Drop-in and join us Wednesdays, from 5:30-7:00 pm at the Family Services of the North Shore office (203-1111 Lonsdale Avenue).
-Take the elevator to the second floor and watch for the multi-coloured heart on our glass doors.
-For more question, or more information, please contact Amara at 236-992-9754 or email BeYourself@familyservices.bc.ca.
-We look forward to you joining us.
+For more information and to arrange to join the group, please contact Rosie at 778-580-7881 or email BeYourself@familyservices.bc.ca.

 PROUD2BE drop-in groups for parents & family

 Join other parents of gender-diverse youth for safe, judgment-free discussions co-facilitated by two experienced counsellors.
 This free, weekly drop-in group is a welcoming place for you to connect, ask questions, and learn more about how to support your trans, non-binary, gender-diverse and/or gender-questioning child or teen.
 We meet via Zoom on Tuesday evenings from 6:00-8:00pm.
 To learn more click here, and to receive the virtual meeting link, please email firstname.lastname@example.org.
 We look forward to you joining us.

 PROUD2BE Gender Identity and Sexual Orientation Conference